96boards/Sensor_Mezzanine_Getting_Started/README.md

 ## Step 2: Attach Sensors Adapter

-**STOP:**  Before continuing, make sure to intall the mounting standoffs included in the kit onto the sensor mezzanine as shown in the picture below:
+**STOP:**  Before continuing, make sure to intall the 4 mounting standoffs included in the kit onto the sensor mezzanine as shown in the picture below to prevent the electrical damage to the mezzanine and/or the 96Board:
 <img src="https://github.com/96boards/Sensor_Mezzanine_Getting_Started/blob/master/Images/Mounting.jpg" />

 Remove power and connect the sensors mezzanine to the baseboard.
 Use the 7mm